beyersmann-lab/beyersmannlab/content/authors/natasha-augustus/_index.md

     url: https://www.mq.edu.au/about/about-the-university/our-faculties/medicine-and-health-sciences/departments-and-centres/school-of-psychological-sciences
 superuser: false
 user_groups:
-  - Researchers
+  - Alumni
 ---
-Natasha is currently undertaking her honours coursework for her Bachelor of Business Administration and Bachelor of Psychology (Honours) at Macquarie University, with expected completion in 2024.
+Natasha undertook her honours coursework for her Bachelor of Business Administration and Bachelor of Psychology (Honours) at Macquarie University, graduating in 2024.

-Natasha is completing her Psychology Honours thesis under the supervision of Associate Professor Lisi Beyersmann and PhD candidate Alessia Rossetto.
-In her thesis, Natasha is utilising the read aloud method to investigate the effect of word legality and interpretability on reading.
+Natasha completed her Psychology Honours thesis under the supervision of Associate Professor Lisi Beyersmann and PhD candidate Alessia Rossetto.
+In her thesis, Natasha utilised the read aloud method to investigate the effect of word legality and interpretability on reading.